camgitblame/coach/README.md

    - Receive real-time voice guidance

 4. **Get AI-powered analysis:**
-   - After your session, receive feedback on:
+   - After each session, receive feedback on:
       - **Strengths**: What you did well
       - **Improvements**: Specific areas to work on
       - **Next Steps**: Actionable recommendations